 In addition, there is also one royal Earl – The Earl of Wessex.
 I have not included the dukedoms of Cornwall and Rothesay (held by the Prince of Wales) as they will never stop being royal.

 So when do we no longer consider a dukedom royal?
 When the person who holds the title no longer falls under the 1917 Letters Patent and is no longer entitled the title of Prince and the style of Royal Highness.
 These Letters Patent restrict the title of Prince to the children of the sovereign, the children of the sovereign’s sons, and the eldest living son of the eldest son of the Prince of Wales.
-This was amended in 2013 to include all the children of the eldest son of the Prince of Wales (i.e. the children of The Duke of Cambridge)1
+This was amended in 2013 to include all the children of the eldest son of the Prince of Wales (i.e. the children of Prince William who was then known as the Duke of Cambridge)1

-The assumption that these women (i.e. The Duchesses of Cambridge, Sussex, Cornwall) are only Duchesses and not Princesses is thus wrong.
+The assumption that these women (i.e. The Duchesses of Cambridge (now also Princess of Wales and Duchess of Cornwall) and the Duchess of Sussex are only Duchesses and not Princesses is thus wrong.
+This also includes the Countess of Wessex.
 They will not be styled as Princess “name”, but they have the status of a Princess nonetheless.
-Only the late Princess Alice, Duchess of Gloucester (born Lady Alice Montagu Douglas Scott) was styled as Princess “name” after she became a widow because she requested it and the Queen allowed her to adopt this title to avoid confusion with her daughter-in-law.3
+Only the late Princess Alice, Duchess of Gloucester (born Lady Alice Montagu Douglas Scott) was styled as Princess “name” after she became a widow because she requested it, and the Queen allowed her to adopt this title to avoid confusion with her daughter-in-law.3